todogroup/ospology/ospo-book/chapters/03-chapter.md

 Since every organization is unique in its values, business drivers, and culture, it is challenging to provide specific content.
 However, addressing the following questions can help structure the document effectively:

+* Which open source technology is and which will be important for your organization's goals and product roadmap?
-* Which types of open source projects directly align with your organization's goals??
+* Which open source projects directly and indirectly develop or influence these technologies and your organization's goals?
 * Which specific practices can best foster a sustainable open source ecosystem?
 * Which organization's processes have areas for improvement?
 * How can open source support those improvements?